Shroooom/Haskell/readme.txt

 Group members:
-Mason Sklar (sklarm2)
+Mason Sklar
-James Hwang (hwangy4)
+James Hwang

-Features:
-Our Lambda Calculus interpreter reduces lambda calculus expressions in an applicative manner using alpha renaming, beta reduction, and eta reduction.

-Bugs:
-No known bugs.
+--HW1 for ProgLang--

+Haskell representation of lambda expression data Lexp = Atom String | Lambda String Lexp | Apply Lexp Lexp

+Given a filename and function for reducing lambda expressions, reduce all valid lambda expressions in the file with alpha, beta, and eta reductions applicatively and output results.